-Pharmacy2U make managing your medication easier.
-From reminding you to place your prescription order so you don’t run out, to working with your GP to arrange your prescription.
-They then dispense and deliver your medication to your door, for free.
+Pharmacy2U makes managing your medication easier.
+From reminding you to place your prescription order so you don’t run out to working with your GP to arrange your prescription, they dispense and deliver your medication to your door for free.

-Since founding the UK’s first online pharmacy in 1999, Pharmacy2U are now UK’s largest online pharmacy with over 300,000 customer reviews rating them ‘Excellent’ on Trustpilot.
+Since founding the UK’s first online pharmacy in 1999, Pharmacy2U is now the UK’s largest online pharmacy, with over 300,000 customer reviews rating them ‘Excellent’ on Trustpilot.

 How does Pharmacy2U work?

-Pharmacy2U are a “distance selling pharmacy”, or internet pharmacy.
-This means they can offer a full range of essential NHS pharmacy services to you, on a non-face-to-face basis.
+Pharmacy2U is a “distance selling pharmacy”, or internet pharmacy.
+This means it can offer a full range of essential NHS pharmacy services to you, on a non-face-to-face basis.

-Once you’ve registered with Pharmacy2U, just request your medication via myGP as you usually would and once your prescription has been approved, Pharmacy2U will dispense your medication and deliver it to your door for free.
-When possible and with your consent, your prescription can be delivered through your letterbox so there’s no need to wait at home.
+Once you’ve registered with Pharmacy2U, just request your medication via myGP as you usually would.
+After your prescription has been approved, Pharmacy2U will dispense your medication and deliver it to your door for free.
+When possible and with your consent, your prescription can be delivered through your letterbox, so there’s no need to wait at home.
 However, controlled drugs and refrigerated items will need a signature.
 Pharmacy2U provide easy and convenient order tracking updates too.

 If you usually pay for your NHS prescriptions, you will still need to pay the normal NHS fee (£9.35 per item).
 If you are exempt from this payment or have a pre-payment certificate, then you will not be charged.
-Just tell us when you register why you’re entitled to free NHS prescription medication.
+When you register, just tell us why you’re entitled to free NHS prescription medication.

 How long will it take for my prescriptions to arrive?

-Pharmacy2U recommend ordering your repeat prescription at least 5 working days before you need it.
+Pharmacy2U recommends ordering your repeat prescription at least five working days before you need it.
 This gives your GP enough time to approve it and for us to deliver it to you.
-Plus, there is no need to remember to place your next order, Pharmacy2U will remind you when it’s time to order via email, SMS, app notification or a simple phone call.
+Plus, there is no need to remember to place your next order, Pharmacy2U will remind you when it’s time to order via email, SMS, app notification, or a simple phone call.

 How do I track the status of my delivery?